Teddy55Codes/Blog/Posts/24.06/quantum-computing-with-qsharp.md

 ## Closing Notes
 This month i yet again went completely over board which yet again caused a huge delay.
 I'm not sure if i will ever learn from my mistakes.
 Next month i will write about Webassembly.
-I hope i can finish that one with less then a month delay.
+I hope i can finish that one with less than a month of delay.

-As always i hope you enjoyed reading this months post. :)
+As always i hope you enjoyed reading this month's post. :)

 <script>
 MathJax = {